 I agree.
 It is inconvenient.
 For one thing, there are no hotels – at least not what you and I would call a hotel.
 There is no electricity or running water, no place to eat, no place to stay.
 Yeah, I’d say it’s inconvenient.

 But because these areas have been neglected, the effect of a visitor, especially a white man from America, is all that much more powerful.
 They come to see the white man, but once they have come, they have been exposed to a stronger level of the Gospel than they have ever known.
-So they come to the 1st service in the morning out of curiosity, expecting the same old “blessing” message, but they come to the next service that afternoon because they have heard something new and startling.
-They bring their neighbors to the 3rd service the next morning because this kind of truth is something that their hearts are longing for, and by the 4th service that night, a crowd has turned out to touch the Throne of God.
+So they come to the first service in the morning out of curiosity, expecting the same old “blessing” message, but they come to the next service that afternoon because they have heard something new and startling.
+They bring their neighbors to the third service the next morning because this kind of truth is something that their hearts are longing for, and by the fourth service that night, a crowd has turned out to touch the Throne of God.
 They are pumped and they are energized.

 Patience is not my strong suit.
 I would rather just run through one or two services, deliver the message, and keep moving, but I am constrained to go through with the whole program because I am not in charge – I’m just the guy that does the preaching.
-Thank God that wiser hearts are dictating the program, because it is that 4th service that always breakthroughs like an explosion of the Holy Ghost.
+Thank God that wiser hearts are dictating the program, because it is that fourth service that always breakthroughs in an explosion of the Holy Ghost.